 If you are looking for Arduino, We have compiled a list of top 20 Arduino medical projects.

 Though there are many SBC "Single Board Computers" out there, Raspberry Pi is still the choice for many developers because of the support and the price.
 In this article , we will cover Raspberry Pi based Healthcare/ Medical projects only, however, there are other amazing projects which are powered by other SBC as Latte Panda, Orange Pi, and Asus Tinker Board.

 I have different versions of Raspberry Pi including the Nano version, some Orange Pi boards, I have used them in some projects including BlueTooth indoor monitoring for factory automation, Raspberry Pi 3 Model B has proven the best board in comparison to some others i have tested, Mainly because of the support, and developers community as its easy to get support.
-In term of price, Raspberry Pi is the best in the value of what it provides, in term of support, shipping. documentation and variety of tested ARM-based Linux distros.
+In terms of price, Raspberry Pi is the best in the value of what it provides.

 Raspberry Pi Medical and Healthcare IoT Projects